nipy/nitime/doc/users/overview.rst

 array of integers corresponding to the indices of these time-points in the array.

-For the time being, there are two types of Time classes: :ref:`TimeArray` and :ref:`NonUniformTime`, and :ref:`UniformTime`.
+For the time being, there are two types of Time classes: :ref:`TimeArray` and :ref:`UniformTime`.

 .. _TimeArray: